bitshares/bitshares.github.io-old/_technologies/en/collateralized-bond-market.md

 priority: 3
 summary: >
     The BitShares bond market is an investment marketplace accessible to anyone with an internet connection.
 In the bond market, you can earn interest with any asset, or take a short position using any other asset as collateral.
+(Coming Soon)
 ---

 The BitShares bond market allows for an interest rate market between any combination of assets